JAlcocerT/JAlcocerT/content/blog/oss-paas.md

 url: 'deploying-software-with-paas-to-servers'
 ---

+**Intro**

+If you have been tinkering with Raspberry Pis, Home Servers or VPSs, you might have found yourself in a situation where you needed to deploy software, but QUICK.

+This is where [PaaS](#paas-what) comes in.

+They make it easy to deploy your software, and they handle the infrastructure for you.

 ## PaaS What

 **Platform as a Service** (PaaS) is a cloud computing model that provides a platform for customers to develop, run, and manage applications without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app.